Nymphaea nouchali var. caerulea (Savigny) Verdc.

 Blue Lotus, Blue Egyptian Lotus, Blue Water Lily, Blue Egyptian Water Lily, Sacred Blue Lily, Frog's Pulpit

-Nymphaea caerulea (basionym), Nymphaea mildbraedii, Nymphaea nelsonii, Nymphaea spectabilis, Nymphaea vernayi
+Nymphaea caerulea, Nymphaea mildbraedii, Nymphaea nelsonii, Nymphaea spectabilis, Nymphaea vernayi

 Bloom Time: Spring until the end of summer

-Nymphaea nouchali var. caerulea is a clump-forming perennial with thick, black, spongy, tuberous rhizomes anchored in the pond mud by spreading roots.
+Nymphaea nouchali var. caerulea is a clump-forming perennial with thick, spongy, black, tuberous rhizomes anchored in the pond mud by spreading roots.
 It does not have true stems.
-The leaves are on long petioles (leaf stalks) that arise directly from the rhizome.
-The leaves are large and flat, rounded or oval in shape with notched margins, up to 16 inches (40 cm) in diameter, and cleft almost to the center where the petiole is attached.
+Instead, the leaves are on long petioles that arise directly from the rhizome.
+The leaves are large and flat, rounded or oval, up to 16 inches (40 cm) in diameter, with notched margins, and cleft almost to the center where the petiole is attached.
 One plant can spread over an area of about 3.3 feet (1 m).
-The large, elegant blue flowers are held well above the water at the tip of a sturdy green stalk and appear almost constantly from spring until the end of summer.
-They are star-like, with 4 sepals, green on the outside and white to blue on the inside, and many blue petals.
-In the center of the flower are numerous blue-tipped bright golden yellow stamens.
+The large elegant blue flowers are held well above the water at the tip of a sturdy green stalk and appear almost continuously from spring until the end of summer.
+They are star-like, with four sepals, green on the outside, white to blue on the inside, and many blue petals.
+In the center of the flower are numerous blue-tipped, bright golden yellow stamens.